---add-binary SOURCE:DEST
+--add-binary <SRC;DEST or SRC:DEST>

 Additional binary files to be added to the executable.
-See the --add-data option for the format.
+See the --add-data option for more details.
 This option can be used multiple times.

 -p DIR, --paths DIR

 A path to search for imports (like using PYTHONPATH).
 Multiple paths are allowed, separated by ':', or use this option multiple times.
 Equivalent to supplying the pathex argument in the spec file.